Welcome to the Balance Druid Raidbots Guide.

 The slot in which the item is being put in is determined by the front word.
 In our case “back=”.
 If we wanted to work with a ring, we would use “finger1=” or “finger2=” depending on which slot you want the ring to be in.

 The easiest way for you to sim an item that you want is to open Droptimizer, put your character in, and scroll down to whatever item you want click on it.
 This will redirect you to a wowhead page with the item.
 Through the Links option you can select “simulationcraft import string” and then paste it below your other item strings.
-If you wanted to sim another back in topgear with this method, you would have to put a “#” before the item string, otherwise your last back string would overwrite your first one instead of making it a selectable option.

-There are two ways of simming externals / Theotar Tea values / raidevents (basically anything you would want to sim).
+There are two ways of simming externals / raidevents (basically anything you would want to sim).
 Either through Expert mode or through Advanced.
 Expert mode can be found below the main options whenever you want to sim something and advanced is just its separate section.
 They can achieve the exact same thing, but depending on what exactly you want to do, one option might be more time consuming than the other.

 The advanced option can be used for any sim if you know how to use it.
 Unlike the other options, advanced does not have the dropdown menus for the expansion options.
 You have to manually input them, otherwise the default will be automatically chosen.
-All of the expansion options can be found here.
-The ones that you will need as a balance druid are the following:

 The normal options are also customisable.
 If you want a 4:20 combat timer without variance you can add the following lines to your string: